japila-books/spark-sql-internals/docs/physical-operators/CodegenSupport.md

 supportCodegen: Boolean = true
 ----

-`supportCodegen` flag is to select between `InputAdapter` or `WholeStageCodegenExec` physical operators when `CollapseCodegenStages` is spark-sql-CollapseCodegenStages.md#apply[executed] (and spark-sql-CollapseCodegenStages.md#supportCodegen[checks whether a physical operator meets the requirements of whole-stage Java code generation or not]).
+`supportCodegen` flag is to select between `InputAdapter` or `WholeStageCodegenExec` physical operators when [CollapseCodegenStages](../physical-optimizations/CollapseCodegenStages.md) physical optimization is executed (and [checks whether a physical operator meets the requirements of whole-stage Java code generation or not](../physical-optimizations/CollapseCodegenStages.md#supportCodegen)).

 `supportCodegen` flag is turned on by default.